What is an ORCID iD?

 ORCID iDs at Nottingham

 Here at Nottingham we recognise the wide range of potential uses of ORCID iDs.
 All academic and research staff at the University must register for an ORCID iD and include it in their research outputs wherever possible.
-ORCID iDs can be used with a number of systems in the University including Researchfish, Nottingham ePrints and the Nottingham Research Data Management Repository, plus they will be integrated into the Research Information System (RIS).
+ORCID iDs can be used with a number of systems in the University including Researchfish, the University repository and the Nottingham Research Data Management Repository.
+ORCID iDs will be integrated into the Research Information System (RIS) and this is likely to make the process of adding outputs easier.

 At an institutional level, we are keeping a watching brief on national developments and consortia activities with a view to further participation when our services are more developed.